shorepine/amy/README.md

 ![Partials](https://raw.githubusercontent.com/bwhitman/alles/main/pics/partials.png)

-We have analyzed the partials of a group of instruments and stored them as presets baked into the speaker.
+We have analyzed the partials of a group of instruments and stored them as presets baked into the synth.
 Each of these patches are comprised of multiple sine wave oscillators, changing over time.
 The `PARTIALS` type has the presets:

 ```python
 amy.send(osc=0,vel=1,note=50,wave=amy.PARTIALS,patch=5) # a nice organ tone